 For the Rum Glaze

 - Heat a medium saucepan on medium-low heat and melt the butter.
-Once melted add in the sugar and water and whisk, simmer 2-3 minutes until sugar is dissolved.
+Once melted add in the sugar and water and whisk, simmer for 2-3 minutes until the sugar is dissolved.
 Turn off the heat and add the Spiced Rum, salt, and whisk.
 Turn the heat back on and bring to a low simmer (careful not to boil over the sides)

-- Invert the cake into a platter, using a fork poke several holes into the cake.
+- Invert the cake into a platter, and using a fork poke several holes into the cake.
 Don't be shy, this is what helps the glaze seep into the cake.
 Slowly drizzle the rest of the glaze over the cake.
 You will have some at the bottom of the cake but you don't want too much.

 - Sprinkle powdered sugar over top before serving.

 No alcohol-Use a non-alcoholic spiced rum like this one.